 Looking for ways to make your kitchen design ideas a reality?
 You are not alone.
-The kitchen is one of the most important rooms in our homes.
+The kitchen is one of the most important rooms in our home.
 However, it is not the easiest room to design.
-There are so many great kitchen design ideas out there that it’s hard to know where to get started and how to turn them into an actual kitchen design.
-And not just any old kitchen design, but a design for your kitchen, that will work for your unique needs and lifestyle.
+There are so many great ideas out there that it’s hard to know where to get started, and how to turn them into an actual kitchen design.
+And not just any old kitchen design, but a design that will work for your unique needs and lifestyle.

 Here are a few simple tips on how to turn your kitchen design ideas into a plan of action:

 Do you love to cook or is take-out more your style?
-We all have super busy lives, which flow through our kitchens every day.
-Therefore it’s important to choose kitchen design ideas that will work for you and your unique needs.
+We all have super busy lives.
+Therefore it’s important to choose a kitchen design that will work for you.
 When you know your cooking style, you’ll make better choices about which kitchen design ideas to prioritize.

 Do you have lots of dishes, pots, or pans?
-If not, consider doing away with upper cabinets altogether.
+If not, consider removing upper cabinets altogether.
 Simply stack your dishes on open shelves near your dishwasher or sink.
 Eliminating upper cabinets opens a kitchen up significantly.

-If you have lots of small appliances, consider adding a pantry closet or tall cabinet with shelves.
+Do you have lots of small appliances?
+Consider adding a pantry closet or tall cabinet with shelves.
 You’ll keep your countertops clear and save lots of space in your smaller cabinets.
 Plus your appliances will be easier to find when they are all grouped in one convenient location.

 Love to entertain?
 If so, consider whether you enjoy doing so in the kitchen.
 We all know guests are drawn to the kitchen, no matter how big or small.
 If hosting dinner parties is your thing, you need a strategy to keep the conversation going and your kitchen functioning.